besughi/elixir-k6/README.md

 mix k6.gen.test <testname>
 ```

-These tests will be placed under the `priv/k6` directory of your project.
+By default these tests will be placed under the `priv/k6` directory of your project.

 Available options to customize the generated test are: